top of page

 Who are we?

-CARIN is an informal network of law enforcement and judicial practitioners in the field of asset tracing, freezing, seizure and confiscation.
+CARIN is an informal network of law enforcement and judicial practitioners in the field of asset tracing, freezing, seizure, and confiscation.
 It is an inter-agency network.
-Each member state is represented by a law enforcement officer and a judicial expert (prosecutor, investigating judge, etc. depending on the legal system).
+Each member state is represented by a law enforcement officer and a judicial expert (prosecutor, investigating judge, etc., depending on the legal system).

 What is the purpose of CARIN?
-Test

 The purpose of CARIN is to increase the effectiveness of its members' efforts, on a multi-agency basis, to deprive criminals of their illicit profits.

-CARIN contacts support the complete asset recovery process, from the starting point of the investigation involving the tracing of assets, to freezing and seizure, management and finally the forfeiture/confiscation, including any necessary asset sharing between jurisdictions.
+CARIN contacts support the complete asset recovery process, from the starting point of the investigation involving the tracing of assets, to freezing and seizure, management and, finally, the forfeiture/confiscation, including any necessary asset sharing between jurisdictions.
 The representatives of the member states are called “national contact points”.
-All of them are English speaking as the working language of the network is English.
+All of them are English speaking, as the working language of the network is English.
 CARIN contacts may be contacted directly by phone or email.

 How many jurisdictions are members?